iamsayan/ultimate-facebook-comments/readme.txt

 This plugin hooks into the WordPress content area or replace WordPress native comment and displays Facebook Comment on posts and pages.

-= Will it require editing code to show Facebook Comment box? =
+= Will it requires editing code to show Facebook Comment box? =

 Not at all.
 You can show the facebook comments by just installing this plugin.
 Use the Plugin Options to customize the plugin settings according to your need.